fabiankaraben/docsarchive-dev/content/typescript/5.1/reference/module-resolution.md

 3. Ask the folder `/root/src/moduleB` if it contains a file named `index.js`.
   That file is implicitly considered that folder’s “main” module.

-You can read more about this in Node.js documentation on [file modules](https://nodejs.org/api/modules.html#modules_file_modules) and [folder modules](https://nodejs.org/api/modules.html#modules_folders_as_modules).
+You can read more about this in Node.js documentation on [file modules ↗](https://nodejs.org/api/modules.html#modules_file_modules) and [folder modules ↗](https://nodejs.org/api/modules.html#modules_folders_as_modules).

-However, resolution for a [non-relative module name ↗](https://www.typescriptlang.org/docs/handbook/module-resolution.html#relative-vs-non-relative-module-imports) is performed differently.
+However, resolution for a [non-relative module name](/typescript/5.1/reference/module-resolution#relative-vs-non-relative-module-imports) is performed differently.
 Node will look for your modules in special folders named `node_modules`.
 A `node_modules` folder can be on the same level as the current file, or higher up in the directory chain.
 Node will walk up the directory chain, looking through each `node_modules` until it finds the module you tried to load.